 Opiate addiction is a serious issue in the U.S. and all around the globe.
-Countless people are abusing their prescribed medication for both non-medical and medical reasons.
+Countless people are abusing their prescribed medication for both non-medical and medical reasons and seeking addiction treatment.
 In fact, over 1.7 million American adults are suffering from some kind of disorder due to opioid abuse.

 But there is one problem that rises above the rest.
 Researchers worry that treating opioid withdrawal with other drugs can cause an even bigger problem.
 Medications like naloxone, methadone, and buprenorphine can be equally abused.